 top of page

-The Rotator Cuff - Subscapularis
+The Rotator Cuff - The Subscapularis in Yoga

 Anytime you reach behind you by bringing the hand over head, you go into EXTERNAL rotation of the shoulder.
 This is the movement required to stretch the subcapularis.
 Think King Pigeon Pose and Dancer (image of Iyengar below) as other examples.